MieleMadness/Tinypage/readme.md

 5. Open a pull request

 **Bonus:** Make your first contribution to get added to the readme, and after three successful merges we'll send you a t-shirt! 🎉<br>*Promotion only valid while supplies last. <a href="https://discord.gg/BUbmgV4" target="_blank">Send us a message on Discord</a> to confirm availability!*

-## License
-Proudly distributed under the GNU GPL v3 License.
-See `LICENSE` for more information.

 ## Acknowledgements
 Special thanks to everyone who helps make <a target="_blank" href="https://singlelink.co">Singlelink</a> great!